coghex/opentowns/README.md

 pre-requisites for building include [vulkan](https://vulkan.lunarg.org/sdk/home), [glfw](https://www.glfw.org/download.html),
-and [freetype2](https://download.savannah.gnu.org/releases/freetype/).  all of these should be in most package managers.  there are other libraries such as libgmp3, libtinfo, glfw, and x11 stuff that is also required.  works on windows, linux, and mac; probably anything with GHC and vulkan. if vulkan acts up and displays weird artifacts, its because vulkan ships configured to override
+and [freetype2](https://download.savannah.gnu.org/releases/freetype/).  all of these should be in most package managers.  there are other libraries such as libgmp3, libtinfo, and libx* stuff that may be required.  works on windows, linux, and mac; probably anything with GHC and vulkan. if vulkan acts up and displays weird artifacts, its because vulkan ships configured to override